Expand AllCollapse All

 Who can participate in FHU’s Spanish Immersion Program?

 Only full time juniors and seniors with a minimum GPA of 2.5 may participate in the Spanish Immersion Program.
 Students do not need to be majoring (or minoring) in Spanish to participate, but they must receive permission from the Spanish Program Coordinator.
 Students whose GPA falls below 2.5 or who are on any kind of probation—academic, disciplinary, or otherwise—may not participate.
 Intercollegiate athletes should seek permission from their coach before applying for the Spanish Immersion Program, as the dates may conflict with summer training schedules.

 How do I apply?

 The FHU Abroad application can be filled out online.
 Paper applications can be obtained from the FHU Abroad Office in the Joy Simon McDaniel House.
 Students are required to complete the application, pay a $600 deposit, and submit the Student Responsibilities form (available from the FHU Abroad Office) before they can officially be admitted into the Spanish Immersion Program.

 When and where is the Spanish Immersion Program offered?

 FHU’s Spanish Immersion Program is offered in the summer of even years.
-The 2014 Spanish Immersion Program will be held in Madrid, Spain, July 1 - July 31.
+The 2016 Spanish Immersion Program will be held in Madrid, Spain, during the month of July.

 CostHow much does the program cost?

 The cost of participating in the Spanish Immersion Program is currently $6,000 and includes tuition, airfare, room and board, and travel insurance.

 Will there be any other expenses?

 The program fee does not include books, a transcript fee (for transferring credit back to FHU), at least four meals, optional weekend excursions, and additional personal activities/transportation expenses.
 Students should budget $500-1,000 for additional expenses.

 Can I still use my financial aid?

 Grants and loans, including federal financial aid, is transferable international education programs sponsored by FHU.
 Institutional scholarships or discounts awarded by FHU do not apply to studies with the Spanish Immersion Program, including academic and athletic scholarships.